Robert Hudson (novelist)

 Robert Hudson (born 1973) is a British novelist and comedy writer who has written journalism, particularly on sport and digital media, for many UK newspapers.

 Early life and education

 Hudson was born in Zimbabwe, raised in Essex, and lives in Kilburn, London.
 He was educated at Jesus College, Cambridge, where he received a Ph.D. in intellectual history.

 Career

 In 2007, the comedy musical Sherlock Holmes (the early years), for which he co-wrote the book, won the Theater for the American Musical award at the New York Musical Theatre Festival.

-His novel The Kilburn Social Club, about a Premiership football club run on idealistic principles in an alternative version of modern London, was published by Vintage in 2009 and widely reviewed.
+His novel The Kilburn Social Club, about a Premiership football club run on idealistic principles in an alternative version of modern London, was published by Vintage in 2009.

+His second novel The Dazzle, about big game fishing in 1930s, was published by Vintage in 2013.

 Since 2010, he has been curator and founder of the Kilburn-based comedy storytelling night Tall Tales, which has featured John Finnemore and Marie Phillips among others.